 Since 2007, Jim has been recognized in Best Lawyers in America™ in its list of the best lawyers in Arkansas in the field of Mergers and Acquisitions.
 During this time period he has also been recognized in Chambers & Partners USA America’s Leading Lawyers for Business as a leading lawyer in the fields of securities and corporate law.
 In referring to his high-level practice and commitment to the needs of his clients, that highly acclaimed research-based directory writes of him, “James Smith focuses primarily on M&A and is described as a great lawyer by market sources.”
 It has also stated that “in advising clients in the area of M&A, corporate tax and securities regulation he has been referred to as “bright, capable and good with clients,” "diligent," "great to work with" and that he is a “prominent figure in Northwest Arkansas and has led a number of the large business transactions at a first-class level.”

-Jim is also recognized in Best Lawyers in America™ in its list of the best lawyers in Arkansas in the fields of Tax Law, Corporate Law and Securities and Capital Markets Law.
+In addition to his recognition as a top Mergers and Acquisitions attorney, Jim is also recognized in Best Lawyers in America™ in its list of the best lawyers in Arkansas in the fields of Tax Law, Corporate Law and Securities and Capital Markets Law.

 For over a decade, Jim has maintained an AV ethics rating by Martindale-Hubbell which is the highest rating available for a lawyer’s legal ability and professional ethics.